Gare d'Austerlitz (Paris Metro)

-Gare d'Austerlitz (/fr/) is a station on the Paris Métro, serving Line 5 and forming the eastern terminus of Line 10 in the 5th and the 13th arrondissements.
-The Line 5 station hall, "probably the most atypical of the Paris Métro", is open to the exterior though under the roof of the mainline Gare d'Austerlitz and forms part of a sinuous elevated section which has been "considered an exceptional work of urban railway insertion".
+Gare d'Austerlitz (/fr/) is a station on the Paris Métro, serving Line 5 and forming the eastern terminus of Line 10.
+The Line 5 station hall, "probably the most atypical of the Paris Métro", is open to the exterior as the rails pass though under the roof of the mainline Gare d'Austerlitz, and forms part of a sinuous elevated section which has been "considered an exceptional work of urban railway insertion".